sta426hs2019/exercise-1-technology-statistics-10x-chromium/README.md

 ## make the link (technology -> application -> statistics)

 #### Chromatin Immunoprecipitation (ChIP) -> ChIP-Seq -> Poisson distributions, a negative binomial,...（ Used in peak calling process）
+##### Another application of ChIP-Seq is differential peak calling: This aims to identify differences in two ChIP-seq signals.
+To identify the differential peaks Hidden Markov Models (HMM) are used.
+##### HMM: A statistical model which consists of a unobservable Markov chain emitting (observable) symbols at each state depending only on the current state (Markov Property).
+Due to the presence of hidden random variables the optimization is not straightforward.
+A popular technique to be used is the Expectation Maximization Algorithm.

 ___